Web DesignWebsitesWorking with Designers

 Broken Authentication

-When poorly implemented authentication controls like passwords and tokens, attackers can exploit these weaknesses to impersonate users and gain unauthorised access.
+When poorly implemented authentication controls like passwords and tokens are used, attackers can exploit these weaknesses to impersonate users and gain unauthorised access.
 Enforce password complexity policies and implement multi-factor authentication.

 Sensitive Data Exposure